QiangSu/CAS-MCS-Scoring/README.md

     -  **Cluster Annotation Score (CAS):** Measures the *internal stability* of CellTypist annotations.
 It is the percentage of cells within a consensus-labeled cluster (e.g., all "Astrocytes") that were also assigned the "Astrocyte" label individually by CellTypist.
 A high CAS indicates a stable and confident automated annotation.
     -  **Marker Concordance Score (MCS):** Measures the *internal biological consistency* of a cluster.
 It is calculated as the **average expression prevalence** of the top 5 *de novo* marker genes for a given cell type.
 A high MCS indicates that the cluster is well-defined and its marker genes are consistently expressed, supporting a robust annotation.

+### 2. Single-Sample Analysis Pipelines
+For end-to-end analysis of a **single 10x Genomics dataset**.
+They share a common workflow (QC, normalization, clustering, UMAP) but differ in their annotation strategy.

+-   **`scripts/scanpy_pipeline_majority_voting.py`**: Performs clustering-based annotation.
+All cells within a given Leiden cluster are assigned the same consensus cell type label via a "majority vote".
+-   **`scripts/scanpy_pipeline_per_cell.py`**: Performs per-cell annotation.
+Each cell is assigned an independent cell type label, which is useful for exploring cellular heterogeneity *within* clusters.

+### 3. Multi-Sample Integration & DGE Pipeline
+An advanced workflow for analyzing **two or more datasets**, such as comparing control vs. treated samples.

+-   **`scripts/run_integration_analysis.py`**: Integrates multiple samples using Harmony to correct for batch effects.
+It performs a combined analysis including clustering, annotation, and **differential gene expression (DGE)** tests between specified conditions.

+### 4. Data Simulation
+This repository also includes a two-step pipeline to generate realistic, ground-truth single-cell RNA-seq data.

 ## Setup Instructions